WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++++

 For optimal performance, it is good idea to run some maintenance tasks in the background.
-This is now automatically done by :ref:`celery` and covers following tasks:
+This is now automatically done by :ref:`celery` and covers the following tasks:

 * Configuration health check (hourly).
 * Committing pending changes (hourly), see :ref:`lazy-commit` and :djadmin:`commit_pending`.
 * Updating component alerts (daily).
 * Update remote branches (nightly), see :setting:`AUTO_UPDATE`.
-* Translation memory backup to JSON (daily), see :djadmin:`dump_memory`.
+* Translation-memory backup to JSON (daily), see :djadmin:`dump_memory`.
-* Fulltext and database maintenance tasks (daily and weekly tasks), see :djadmin:`cleanuptrans`.
+* Fulltext- and database-maintenance tasks (daily and weekly tasks), see :djadmin:`cleanuptrans`.

 .. versionchanged:: 3.2

-   Since version 3.2, the default way of executing these tasks is using Celery and Weblate already comes with proper configuration, see :ref:`celery`.
+   Since version 3.2, the default way of executing these tasks is by using Celery, and Weblate already comes with proper configuration for it, see :ref:`celery`.

 .. _production-encoding:

 System locales and encoding
 +++++++++++++++++++++++++++

-The system locales should be configured to UTF-8 capable ones.
-On most Linux distributions this is the default setting.
-In case it is not the case on your system, please change locales to UTF-8 variant.

-For example by editing :file:`/etc/default/locale` and setting there ``LANG="C.UTF-8"``.
+If for some reason the system locales for your distribution are not configured to UTF-8 capable ones, you can do so by editing :file:`/etc/default/locale` and setting ``LANG="C.UTF-8"`` there.

-In some cases the individual services have separate configuration for locales.
+In some cases services have their own configuration for locales.
 For example when using Apache you might want to set it in :file:`/etc/apache2/envvars`:

 .. code-block:: sh